-Relating to the reference point of LCP Standards, the EERMC expects:
+Relating to the LCP Standards, the EERMC expects:

-- The EERMC expects the 2024-2026 EE Plans will to comply with the LCP Standards, including any updates to the LCP Standards as may be approved by the PUC, which lay out a clear structure and process for achieving the goals of least cost procurement and define the roles and responsibilities for the different program administration and oversight entities, including clear direction for strategy and planning of annual and three-year plans. - Given the clear, outcome-oriented direction provided in the LCP Standards, the 2024-2026 EE Plans should clearly indicate how each Standard is applied at the portfolio and program levels.
+- The 2024-2026 EE Plans will comply with the LCP Standards, including any updates to the LCP Standards as may be approved by the PUC,4 which lay out a clear structure and process for achieving the goals of least cost procurement and define the roles and responsibilities for the different program administration and oversight entities, including clear direction for strategy and planning of annual and three-year plans. - Given the clear, outcome-oriented direction provided in the LCP Standards, the 2024-2026 EE Plans should clearly indicate how each Standard is applied.